 - A bot with 85% accuracy and ready for customer testing

 Your bot is ready for real-life testing, congrats!
-In our next blog, we’ll deep dive into the Alpha Testing, the third phase of a successful chatbot project with SAP Conversational AI.
+In our next blog, we’ll deep dive into the Alpha, Beta, ramp up and production phases, the third phase of a successful chatbot project with SAP Conversational AI.

 If you have any questions about our chatbot methodology, please go to SAP Answers or use the comment section below, our team will be available to answer.